2025 Symposium Lineup

 9:30am-12:30pm* - Youth and Collegiate Preliminary Competition Rounds

 *The schedule is subject to change.
-Competitors will receive playing times on Thursday, February 1.
+Competitors will receive playing times on Thursday, January 30th.
+The preliminary rounds are closed to the public.

 1:20-3:20-Masterclasses: